5 Ways for B2B to Use Mobile Apps

 Paychex provides payroll and HR services for small and large enterprises.
 They strive to create world class payroll services for their customers, yet their own employees were calling the company’s call centers to get help understanding their paycheck status.
 To address this issue, Paychex created a user-friendly and easy to understand mobile app for entering virtual time cards and displaying detailed status of paychecks and other employee benefit related information.
 As a result, calls to the help center decreased to almost zero, reducing call center costs and improving customer satisfaction.

+Sean discovered that 66% of e-mail are viewed on mobile devices.
 Mobile has become the preferred platform, even for work related activities.
 This led to the belief that the preferred method for tracking personal project status is also on a mobile device.
 By providing a mobile app, customers are now able to track the status of all project work at any time and anywhere as long as they have their mobile device.
 In addition, Sean added an escalation feature to this app.
 If customers are not happy or have further enquiries about a specific issue, they can hit a “call” button and reach him or the CEO directly 24/7.